 A true work of the Spirit does the opposite.
 A true work of the Spirit exalts the true Christ in all glorious preeminence and the full and accurate understanding of His gospel.

-By the year 2000, this is the year 2000, there were 120 million Catholic Charismatics.
-There are well over 500 million Charismatics, so one out of every five is Roman Catholic globally.
-Catholic Charismatics hold a Catholic theology, Catholic doctrine and they deny that a believer is justified by faith alone, right?
-It’s by…what?...works.
+By the year 2000 - this is the year 2000 - there were 120 million Catholic charismatics.
+There are well over 500 million charismatics, so 1 out of every 5 is Roman Catholic globally.
+Catholic charismatics hold a Catholic theology, Catholic doctrine, and they deny that a believer is justified by faith alone, right?
+It’s by what?
+Works.
 They believe in the ex opere operato efficacy of the seven Roman sacraments.
-They are up to their eyeballs in the idolatry of the Catholic Mass, that horrendous attempt to resacrifice Christ.
-They in an idolatrous way venerate Mary and the saints.
-They have been fully embraced by Protestant Pentecostals.
+They are up to their eyeballs in the idolatry of the Catholic mass, that horrendous attempt to resacrifice Christ.
+They, in an idolatrous way, venerate Mary and the saints.
+They have been fully embraced by protestant pentecostals.

 If this movement can embrace Catholicism, it’s not a movement of the Holy Spirit.
 Roman Catholic theology is corrupt, it has a false gospel.
 The spirit behind the Catholic Charismatic Renewal is not the Holy Spirit.

-The peddlers of this perversion stand guilty of selling a false gospel.
-Trafficking in heretical wares.
+The peddlers of this perversion stand guilty of selling a false gospel, trafficking in heretical wares.
 Prosperity preachers have made Christianity a laughingstock.
 One writer says, “The prosperity gospel is Christianity’s version of professional wrestling.”
-(Laughter) That communicates.
+That communicates.
 But on the other hand, spiritual swindlers will one day be punished for their blasphemous conceit, Jude 13.

 Now, when you get the book, and you will, you will read a whole lot more of these kinds of things to substantiate the deviations of this movement.

-Let me just throw out the other points and you can wait till you read.
+Let me just kind of throw out the other points and you can wait till you read.
 The second point, look at verses 4 and 5 of 1 John.
-“You are from God, little children, and have overcome them because greater is He who is in you than he who is in the world.
-They are from the world, therefore they speak as from the world and the world listens to them.
+“You are from God, little children, and have overcome them; because greater is He who is in you than he who is in the world.
+They are from the world; therefore they speak as from the world and the world listens to them.”

 Joel Osteen writes a book, Your Best Life Now.
 That’s it.
 That’s the message.
 The only way that’s true that your best life is now is if you’re going to hell, because if you’re going to heaven, this is not your best life.

 And did you notice how the preachers flaunt their worldliness?
 Just flaunt it?
-They have to, that’s how you sell the story.
-Look at me, look what happened to me.
+They have to.
+That’s how you sell the story.
+Look at me.
+Look what happened to me.
 It could happen to you.
 Ponzi scheme.
 It’s a spiritual version of Bernie Madoff.
-Nine out of every ten Pentecostals live in poverty.
+Nine out of every ten pentecostals live in poverty.
 Nine out of every ten live in poverty.
-Over ninety percent of Pentecostals and Charismatics in Nigeria, South Africa, India and the Philippines, however, believe God will grant material prosperity to all believers who have enough faith.
+Over 90 percent of Pentecostals and charismatics in Nigeria, South Africa, India, and the Philippines, however, believe God will grant material prosperity to all believers who have enough faith.
 What a lie.

 You know, the prosperity gospel is more morally reprehensible than a Las Vegas casino because it masquerades as religion.
-They take your money in Las Vegas but you expect it…cause it’s run by the Mafia.
+They take your money in Las Vegas but you expect it because it’s run by the Mafia.
 You don’t expect the people that represent God to do the same thing.
 And when Jesus saw the widow put her last mite into the temple offering, He said, “This Temple is going to come down.
 Not one stone will be left on another.”
-I don’t know what you have been taught about that story of the widow giving her last two cents, that was not an example of Christian giving.
+I don’t know what you have been taught about that story of the widow giving her last two cents.
+That was not an example of Christian giving.
 God doesn’t expect you to give your last two cents and go home and die.
-That’s what happens to a widow who is succored by a religion of works.
-She was trying to buy with her last two cents her way into the Kingdom because that’s what she had been taught.
-And Jesus says, “Any system that sucks people down to the place where they have nothing left in a false hope is coming down.
+That’s what happens to a widow who is suckered by a religion of works.
+She was trying to buy with her last two cents her way into the kingdom because that’s what she had been taught.
+And Jesus says, “Any system that sucks people down to the place where they have nothing left in a false hope is coming down.”
 And it did.

 Let me just mention the others.
 I’m skipping all the good stuff.
 I’m skipping the story about the drunk prophet up in my office, but you can read about that.

 One other test, just mention it.
-“Beloved, let us love one another.
-Love is from God, everyone who loves is born of God and knows God.
-The one who doesn’t love, doesn’t know God for God is love.”
-The true work of the Holy Spirit manifesting the love of God.
+“Beloved, let us love one another, love is from God; everyone who loves is born of God and knows God.
+The one who doesn’t love doesn’t know God, for God is love.”
+The true work of the Holy Spirit is manifesting the love of God.
 Love toward God, love toward God’s people.
 The true work of the Holy Spirit elevates love, biblical love.
 That love shows up toward God in pure, true, holy worship.
-And it shows up toward others in humble, sacrificial desire to serve and edify.
+And it shows up toward others in humble sacrificial desire to serve and edify.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).